 Training parameters

-In previous sections, we discuss many problems in training a network, and how bad learning rate produces bad predictions.
+In previous sections, we discuss many problems in training a network and how bad learning rate produces bad predictions.
 We now come back to the gradient descent and discuss different methods for updating the trainable parameters.
 This is not an easy topic because the shape of the cost function can be very different in different problem domains.
 Fortunately, most DL software libraries provide many different optimization methods.
-We will cover a couple core concepts here.
+We will cover a couple of core concepts here.

-Rate decay
+Rate of decay

 To maintain a constant learning rate is not be a good idea.
 It is like using a saw to finish the last part of making a table.
 One common way to reduce the rate is after some initial phase, we start to decay the learning rate for every N iterations.
 For example, after 10,000 iterations, the learning rate will be decay by the formula below for every 20,000 iterations: